Moving-mesh non-ideal magnetohydrodynamical simulations of the collapse of cloud cores to protostars: Results

 Only a subset of the simulations forms fast rotating disks, and whether they do depends both on the magnetic field model and the initial (mis-)alignment of magnetic field and rotation.
 The disks which do form also differ significantly in size.
 A qualitative picture of the disk sizes as well as their propensity to become gravitationally unstable can already be obtained from the face-on projections shown in Figures~\ref{fig:proj} and \ref{fig:proj_hall}.

 To quantify the rotational support, in Figure~\ref{fig:radial_profile} we display the local azimuthal velocity (again in a frame that is turned to the angular momentum axis of the first core) as compared to the Keplerian velocity v$_{\rm Kepler}(r) = \sqrt{\frac{G M(<r)}{r}}$.
-The third velocity displayed in Figure~\ref{fig:radial_profile} is a metric for the rotational support in terms of the ratio of centrifugal and gravitational force in the plane of the disk \citep{wurster2021nonidealimpactsingle}:
+The third velocity displayed in Figure~\ref{fig:radial_profile} is a metric for the rotational support in terms of the ratio of centrifugal and gravitational force in the plane of the disk \citep{tsukamoto2015q2b,tsukamoto2015q2a,wurster2021nonidealimpactsingle}:

 and we set v$_{\rm Support}(r) = \frac{\mathrm{v}_{\rm Kepler}(r)}{\sqrt{2}}$, such that $q_2 (r)$ = 0.5 if the tangential velocity is equal to v$_{\rm Support}$ (for $q_2 \geq 0.5$, the disk is primarily supported by the centrifugal force).
+Support is also provided by pressure forces, and another parameter ($q_1$) is often defined that includes both contributions (see references above), while $q_2$ specifically focuses on the rotational support.
 The $00^\circ$ models 17mrn00N/H and 16con00N/H show v$_\Phi \geq$ v$_{\rm Support}$ over a small radial range, mostly inside 5 AU, although some show fast rotation out to $\approx 10$ AU\footnote{The large velocities in i00 are likely because the azimuthal averaging picks up parts of the outflow, as the ``disk'' region is both thin and irregular in this simulation.}.
 Azimuthal velocities (compared to Keplerian) are generally lower for 45$^\circ$, but we again observe much more rotational support in the case of 17mrn45N/H and 16con45N/H. None of the simulations at $90^\circ$ magnetic field inclination have a rotationally supported disk, while 16con135H and 16con180H both do have substantial rotation, but less so than their counterparts 16con45H and 16con00H.
 These observations generally match the expectation from the projections in Figures \ref{fig:proj} and \ref{fig:proj_hall}, where the simulations with significant rotational support are those which have become gravitationally unstable close to stellar core formation.
 We do see a significant amount of rotational support in the inner 1 AU of the 16mrn00N/H models, which is likely an occurrence of the `second disk' that forms close to second core formation \citep{tomida2015seconddisk}.

 Compared to, e.g., \cite{wurster2021nonidealimpactsingle} our disks appear to become gravitationally unstable more easily.
 This is likely related to our temperature treatment, as the barotropic equation of state tends to underestimate the disk temperature.